Secret trial shows risks of nerve agent theft in post-Soviet chaos: experts

 STATE OF DISARRAY

-The Soviet chemical weapons programme was a sprawling operation spread across far-flung provincial cities that incorporated the world's largest chemical arsenal, publicly declared at 40,000 tonnes.
+The Soviet chemical weapons program was a sprawling operation spread across far-flung provincial cities that incorporated the world's largest chemical arsenal, publicly declared at 40,000 tonnes.

 When the Soviet Union ceased to exist, funding dried up, scientists' salaries were in several months of arrears, staff morale slumped and facilities were left to fend for themselves with little government control or oversight.